(1826 - 1899)

 The rest of the War

-He was tried by a Court Martial in May 1863, charged with cowardice in action at South Mountain - that he "did shamefully leave his regiment whilst engaged with the enemy and ran until out of danger", for failing to maintain good order and discipline, and for various acts stemming from his attempts to have General Nathan Evans removed from command.
+He was tried by a Court Martial in April 1863, charged (by General Nathan Evans) with cowardice in action at South Mountain - that he "did shamefully leave his regiment whilst engaged with the enemy and ran until out of danger", for failing to maintain good order and discipline, and for various acts stemming from his complaints about General Evans and wishing to be transferred from his command.
+The only witness who testified to the Colonel's cowardice was General Evans - refuted in detail by all the other witnesses, including McMaster's Brigade commander at Turner's Gap, Colonel Peter F. Stevens (Holcombe Legion).

 After the War